dimi309/small3d/README.md

 - Run the build script which is suitable to your platform from the root directory (`build-vs.bat`, `build-mingw.bat` or `build.sh`)

 Then, the unit tests can be run via the `unittests` binary from `build/bin`.

+If any of this fails or you would simply like to restart the building procedure, the best way to clean the small3d directories is by using git:

+	git clean -fdx

 For building your own project, you need: